garysheng/faithwalk-os/poems/the-narrow-path.md

 His Spirit in my spirit guides—
 One choice aligns with His good will.

-The infrastructure of the fall
+The world presents ten thousand ways
-Allures me a thousand different ways,
+To get what it says I'm longing for,
-But following Him narrows all
+But following Him through all my days
-The paths that lead to better days.
+Reveals the one and narrow door.

-In flow, I feel Him take the wheel,
+In flow, His presence guides the wheel,
 When self-consciousness melts away.
 This harmony is what feels real—
 Christ's Way becoming my today.

 To see as He sees, think His thoughts,
 To act as He would in my place,
-Not claiming the perfection wrought
+Not claiming the perfection brought
 By His redeeming, saving grace.

 But opening to the Truth He is—